Wondering about the right glasses for cocktails?

 I’m a big fan of cocktail hour, whether it’s just the two of us or we’re having guests.
 Cocktail hour provides a nice interval for people to relax and catch up.
 It offers some buffer if any guests are running late, and it provides a pleasantly slow start to the evening.
-On it’s own, cocktail hour can easily be parleyed into a cocktail party.
-The cocktail party allows for a larger and more informal gathering than a dinner party.
-Whether your cocktail hour is for two or twenty, and whether it’s just a quick drink or a multi-hour event, here’s what you need for cocktail hour at home.
+You can enjoy a cocktail in any glass, from fine crystal to a plastic cup.
+But I do think using the right glasses for cocktails truly increasing the enjoyment of the drink and elevates the entire experience.
+Whether your cocktail hour is for two or twenty, and whether it’s just a quick drink or a multi-hour event, here’s what you need to know about glasses for cocktails.

 This post is the first in a series on what you need for cocktail hour at home – the focus here is on essential cocktail glassware for the home.
 The next post will cover the essential liquor and ingredients you’ll need for your home bar.
 Don’t forget to check out the Tools You Need to Make Cocktails to see what cocktail tools you need for your home bar.